owntracks/booklet/docs/guide/broker.md

         IP Address:192.168.1.189, IP Address:127.0.0.1, IP Address:0:0:0:0:0:0:0:1, DNS:broker.example.com, DNS:foo.example.de, DNS:localhost
 ```

-FIXME:  a few words about auth in mqtt.md page, ACL
-#FIXME: does broker.md contain ACL example?

 Will it work?
 Let's start the broker manually to see what it says:

 ```bash